 Just as with Romanticism, Realism was not popular with everyone.
-The paintings are not particularly pleasing to the eye and some critics have commented that despite the artist’s claims of realism, erotic scenes somehow miss the real eroticism.
+The paintings are not particularly pleasing to the eye and some critics have commented that despite the artist’s claims of Realism, erotic scenes somehow miss the real eroticism.
 Goethe criticizes Realism, saying that art should be ideal, not realistic.
-Schiller too calls Realism “mean,” indicating the harshness that many of the paintings portray.
+Schiller also calls Realism “mean”, indicating the harshness that many of the paintings portrayed.

 Historians often paint the Impressionist movement as the beginning of the modern age.
-Impressionist art is said to have closed the book on classical music and other classical forms of art.
-Impressionism is also perhaps, after Cubism, one of the most easily recognizable art periods.
-Featuring artists like Claude Monet and Vincent van Gough, Impressionism broke away from the smooth brush strokes and areas of solid color that characterized many art periods before it.
+Impressionist art is said to have closed the book on Classical art and was one of the most easily recognizable art periods of the 20th century.
+Featuring artists like Claude Monet and Vincent van Gogh, Impressionism broke away from the smooth brush strokes and areas of solid color that characterized many art periods before it.

-During this period, the era of Symbolism began to take hold in France.
+Between 1886 and 1900, the era of Symbolism began to emerge in France as a literary movement that soon influenced the world of visual art.
 Artists became preoccupied with the representation of feelings and thoughts through objects.
-The favorite themes of the Symbolism movement were death, sickness, sin, and passion.
-The forms were mostly clear, a fact which art historians believe was anticipating the Art Nouveau era.
+The common themes of the Symbolism movement included death, sickness, sin, and passion.
+The forms were mostly clear, a fact which art historians believe was in anticipation of the Art Nouveau era.